 In Figure 3 the mast itself has been laid out.
 This consists of two 26 foot two by fours bolted together and provided with top guys and a hoisting rope of enough length to reach the ground when the whole thing is up.
 The rope at the top of the gin pole is fastened to the joint in the mast and everything is ready for hoisting.
-No, not quite.
-Another 30- or 40-foot piece of wire must first be fastened to the center of the mast.
+No. Another 30- or 40-foot piece of wire must first be fastened to the center of the mast.
 In Figure 4 the thing is up and one only needs to take the extra wire from the center of the mast and walk around underneath the lower guys, keeping a good pull on the wire so as to bind the mast firmly to the gin pole.

-FIG.3 THE MAST GOING UP (130 PM)
+FIG.3 THE MAST GOING UP (130 PH)

-That's all except to true the whole business up with the guy wires ness up with the guy wires.
+That's all except to true the whole busi-

+ness up with the guy wires.